Selective laser trabeculoplasty (SLT)

 What are the risks and complications?

 In comparison to other glaucoma treatments and medications, selective laser trabeculoplasty has fewer side-effects and an excellent benefit-to-risk profile.
 Inflammation in the eye is expected following surgery but this should subside during recovery.
-Some patients, typically around 5%, experience IOP elevation (increased eye pressure) however, this can be managed with medications and often goes after a day or two.
+Some patients, typically around 5 per cent, experience IOP elevation (increased eye pressure) however, this can be managed with medications and often goes after a day or two.

 What are the alternatives?

-There are other laser treatments which are similar to selective laser trabeculoplasty, such as:
+There are other laser eye treatments which are similar to selective laser trabeculoplasty, such as:

-- Argon laser trabeculoplasty (ALT) — a thermal laser heats areas of their eye’s drainage system to help the outflow of fluid.
+• Argon laser trabeculoplasty (ALT) — a thermal laser heats up areas of the eye’s drainage system to assist with the flow of fluid.
 This procedure sometimes results in more scarring in comparison to SLT.

 Which specialist performs selective laser trabeculoplasty?